zdm65477730/emuiibo/README.md

 ![Screenshot](screenshots/emuiigen.png)

+> Note: emuiigen is made to work on Java 11+!

 Now you can copy the generated amiibo folder onto your SD card, in `sd:/emuiibo/amiibo` or in any subdirectories inside it!

 ### Supported figures